 - Explain that we need to provide supernormal (extra-extra!) levels of stimuli.

 5 True/False Questions

-Clinician directed intervention also has important secondary effects in that it → The parents and the clinician.
+Clinician directed intervention also has important secondary effects in that it → Helps to alleviate and reduce parent stress.